SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/JS210_CourseNotes_Rewrite.md

 - Understand how a JavaScript program read from source code, how the modules are loaded into a program (which is probably different depending on the environment the program is executed in browser; node; other?) and what procedure the program goes through up to execution.

 - Is it accurate that closures used in the execution phase (which are used to look-up up tracked identifiers) are created during the creation phase?

+- How does JavaScript iterate arrays if the use of `for/in`, which is based on the array index keys is not recommended because the order might not be as expected?

+  If `for/of` can properly determine the order of array elements by iterating the key from lowest to highest index, why can `for/in` not do that?